JhoselinRam/scigrapher/README.md

     .dataY( dataset=>{
       //In this case we only need a reference to the dataset

-      const x_values = dataset.dataX(); //From here we can get the generated x values and other NOT dynamic properties.
+      const x_values = dataset.dataX(); //From here we can get the generated x values and other non dynamic properties.

       const y = x_values.map(x=>Math.cos(x));